Code-Institute-Submissions/MilestoneProject2StarWarsMemoryGame/README.md

 ## Features

-* Dark buttons with highlighted text on main screen.
+* The main page contains dark buttons with highlighted yellow text (star wars themed) on main screen that indicate the three levels of difficulty available to the player.
-* Interactive well designed CSS Lightsaber on desktop version.
+* The main page has an Interactive well designed CSS Lightsaber on desktop version.
+* The game page has 3 divs located at the top of the screen, home, number of attempts and restard.
+* The 3 difficulty levels have 8, 12 and 16 cards respectively.
-* Smooth 180 degree flip transformations on click.
+* The game has smooth 180 degree card flip transformations on click.
+* Every two clicks updates the attempts counter box by +1.
 * Smooth unflip transformations when unmatched cards are chosen.
 * Interactive gameplay.
 * Responsive design on all devices.
-* Attempts counter for competitive players.
+* Navigation buttons in the results modal box take you to next levels or restart any lost games.
 * Results modal with logic based on calculated number of attempts vs winning cutoff.
-* Results modal with clips from star wars through Gifs.
+* Results modal with clips from star wars presented through Gifs.

 ## FutureFeatures